 No Employee shall drink alcohol while on duty.
-No Employee required to take a post-accident alcohol test shall drink alcohol for eight (8) hours following the accident, or until he/she undergoes a post-accident test if the post-accident test occurs before the 8 hours has elapsed.
+No Employee required to take a post-accident alcohol test shall drink alcohol for eight (8) hours following the

 An Employee engaging in any of the prohibited conduct described above will be immediately removed from duty.
 An Employee shall also be disciplined for engaging in such prohibited conduct, up to and including termination.